Is riding a scooter in Bali a good idea?

 While it is still possible to rent a scooter in Bali without these documents (they will rarely be asked for) if you get pulled over by the police or have an accident this might land you in trouble, for example your insurance coverage may be invalid.
 We strongly advise keeping your IDP plus your standard driving licence with you at all times.

-Check with your personal travel insurance provider find out what is covered.
-For example you may only be insured to ride a motorbike with an engine of up to 125cc.
+Check with your personal travel insurance provider to find out what is covered.
+For example, you may only be insured to ride a motorbike with an engine of up to 125cc.
 It’s also important to find out whether your insurance covers any passengers.